 “A place where I can volunteer my skills or learn new ones.”

-You want to see more opportunities for people of all ages, abilities and backgrounds.
-You want young people to have the best possible start in life and older people to have the chance to retrain.
-You want more and better paid employment opportunities as well as access to local and affordable training.
+You said: You want to see more opportunities for people of all ages, abilities and backgrounds.
+You want young people to have the best possible start in life and older people to have the chance to retrain, with access to local and affordable training.

 “Free activities for us so we don’t get bored and do anything bad.”